ameenmaali/qsfuzz/README.md

     # This is a list (1 or more) of which include a response header that should be present to indicate it is vulnerable.
     responseHeaders:
       -
+# Optional key, to be used if -to-slack command line flag is enabled.
+Sends positive results to Slack
+slack:
+  # The Slack channel you wish to send results to
+  channel: "#channel-name"
+  # The bot token for your Slack app to use for authentication
+  botToken: "MY-BOT-TOKEN"
 ```

 For the `expectation` section, 3 types of matching are supported: `responseContents`, `responseCodes`, and `responseHeaders`